 I live in another EU country, the forest is in Latvia.
 Where do I pay tax?

 In Latvia.
-Income from a cirsma sale is treated as Latvian-source income (the owner's residence is irrelevant).
+Income from a cirsma sale is treated as Latvian-source income, and the owner's residence is irrelevant.
 The Latvian rate applies with the same allowances.
-If your country of residence has a double-tax treaty with Latvia (which is the case for all EU countries), the Latvian tax paid is credited against your home-country liability.
+If the country of residence has a double-tax treaty with Latvia ā which is standard for all EU member states ā the Latvian tax paid is credited against the home-country liability.

-Can I "split" a cirsma into several deals to stay below the VAT threshold?
+Can I split a cirsma into several deals to stay below the VAT threshold?

 Which is more profitable: selling a cirsma or selling the whole cadastre with the land?

-It depends on your goal.
+It depends on the goal.
 A cirsma yields cash quickly, but the cadastre keeps growing and another harvest is feasible in 8ā15 years.
-Selling the cadastre with the land closes the position completely and is taxed as a capital gain under the 60-month holding rule ā after a long holding the tax is often 0%.
-Indicative prices: cirsma averages ā¬4ā9k per hectare of mature stand; sale of the cadastre with land runs ā¬5ā18k per hectare (depending on species composition, access, and infrastructure).
+Selling the cadastre with the land closes the position entirely and is taxed as a capital gain under the 60-month holding rule ā after a long holding period the tax is often 0%.
+Indicative prices: cirsma averages ā¬4,000ā9,000 per hectare of mature stand; sale of the cadastre with land runs ā¬5,000ā18,000 per hectare, depending on species composition, access, and infrastructure.

 Sources